Business Cards & Public Services

 PUBLIC SERVICES

 Wawa Community Food Bank is located at 96 Broadway Avenue.
 It is open Wednesday’s 2 p.m. – 4 p.m.
-Contact us at (705) 852-14144 or via email [email protected], or mail: Box 2001, Wawa, On P0S1K0
+Contact them at (705) 852-14144 or via email [email protected], or mail: Box 2001, Wawa, On P0S1K0

 Wawa gardeners!
 If you have any excess produce in your gardens, the food bank would be happy to accept any donations to distribute to our clients.
-Due to limited storage space, we would prefer drop off Tuesday afternoon or Wednesday prior to 1:30 p.m.
+Due to limited storage space, we would prefer drop off on Tuesday afternoon or Wednesday prior to 1:30 p.m.

 Wawa Community Outreach Program – Call/text (705) 914-0421 to speak to someone that will help in finding the support programs or services in Wawa that may help.
 This service is available for residents of Wawa & the Algoma Catchment Area.